erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

     ##  3rd Qu.:27.00
     ##  Max.   :44.00

-3.Map a continuous variable to color, size, and shape.
+### 3. Map a continuous variable to color, size, and shape.
 How do these aesthetics behave differently for categorical vs. continuous variables?

 I mapped the continuous variable, "cty", city miles per gallon, using color and size.
 By color, the points are now on a gradient.
 By size, the larger points have higher city miles per gallon.
 I couldn't map the continuous variable to shape, since there are a set number of shapes available.
 This was also an issue when running it for the variable "class", since there was one more class than there were number of shapes as well (the SUV category has no points as a result).